-The sample size was such that to give and correspond to high accuracy results.
-Consequently, the sample size was representative of the reference population for the survey and all the appropriate measures were taken into account in order to be minimized the errors during the survey conduct.
-Finally, on the basis of the pre-mentioned above, was achieved the total high quality of the statistical product for the survey.
+The sample size was such that would provide results of high accuracy.
+Consequently, the sample size was representative of the reference population for the survey and all the appropriate measures were taken into account in order to minimize the errors during the survey conduct.